FineFindus/homebrew-tap/README.md

 ## About

-This tap contains the needed formulaes for installing [artem](https://github.com/FineFindus/artem) with `brew`
+This tap contains the needed formula for installing [artem](https://github.com/FineFindus/artem) with `brew`

 ## How do I install these formulae?